ChristophianSulaiman/cse15l-lab-reports/Week5_Lab_Report.md

 3 Interesting command-line options or alternate ways to use the less command:

-First is: The -name command-line option.
+First is: The -name command-line option. below is the example of me using command-line options to the command find in the linux command.
+The first would be "-name" this searches for a file with the name given to the command.
+This is a very popular command to use to search for certain files with the name you'd want to search for.
+The second command is the -size command.
+Find -size would give a list of files in a certain directory that has the exact memory space of the given value from the user.
+This could be used when wanting to delete files that take up too much space.
+The final and last one is find -type d where you would be given the type of directory that is given by user.
+This would be useful for finding where a directory is inside a directory.

     example of using fine -name, would be:
 ```